mhardcastle/iris-radioastronomy/docs/source/singularity.rst

 		[mjh@lofar-server mjh]$ singularity build --fakeroot casa.sif casa.def

 The ``--fakeroot`` option here allows us to build the image as a normal user.
 If running on a machine where you have root access, you should use ``sudo`` instead.
- If you receive a permissions error for ''--fakeroot'', your system administrator will have to 'set it up for you. <https://sylabs.io/guides/3.5/user-guide/fakeroot.html>'
+If you receive a permissions error for ''--fakeroot'', your system administrator will have to `set it up for you <https://sylabs.io/guides/3.5/user-guide/fakeroot.html>`_.

 Running this command you will see the generation of the image, including the download from Docker and the effects of running the